hpc/charliecloud/doc/ch-image.rst

 ::

-   $ ch-image [...] delete IMAGE_GLOB
+   $ ch-image [...] delete IMAGE_GLOBS

-Delete the image(s) described by :code:`IMAGE_GLOB` from the storage directory (including all build stages).
+Delete the image(s) described by :code:`IMAGE_GLOBS` from the storage directory (including all build stages).

-:code:`IMAGE_GLOB` can be either a plain image reference or an image reference with glob characters to match multiple images.
-For example, :code:`ch-image delete 'foo*'` will delete all images whose names start with :code:`foo`.
+:code:`IMAGE_GLOBS` can be either a plain image reference, an image reference with glob characters to match multiple images, or a list of image globs and plain image references.
+For example, :code:`ch-image delete 'foo*'` will delete all images whose names start with :code:`foo`, while :code:`ch-image delete foo 'bar*'` will delete the image named :code:`foo` and all images whose names start with :code:`bar`.

 Importantly, this sub-command *does not* also remove the image from the build cache.
 Therefore, it can be used to reduce the size of the storage directory,